appBuff/Xcode-Helper-List/README.md

 #Xcode-Helper-List

-An aid to memory what to install when setting up virgin system.
+An aid to memory what to install when setting up a virgin system.

 ##Debug Tools
 https://github.com/facebook/chisel